npapratovic/larablade-demo/README.md

 # larablade-demo
-DEMO app built with Laravel and Blade-Only Starter Kit based on laraveldaily/starter-kit
+DEMO app built with Laravel 12 based on laraveldaily/starter-kit

----

 ## Introduction

 - A CoreUI/AdminLTE inspired design layout
 - Blade + AlpineJS code

----

----

 ## What is Inside?

 Inside you will find all the functions that you would expect: